smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

     }

 .. note::
-    This example only makes sense for services using an httpProtocol.
+    This example only makes sense for services using an http protocol.

 .. tip::
     If you prefer to not prefix custom headers with "X-" then you can flip the logic of this validator by changing the